The Wayƒarers Journal ©

 There are more than 50 types of root vegetables, which include: arrowhead, arrowroot, beets, black cumin, bulrush, carrots, celery root, dandelion, diakon (white radish), garlic, ginseng, ginger root, horseradish, Jerusalem artichokes, jicama, kohlrabi, konjac, lotus root, maca, mashua, onion, parsley root, parsnip, radishes, rutabagas, shallot, sweet potato, taro, turmeric, turnip, yam, yucca (cassava), water chestnut.

-coconut flour, garlic (fresh, chopped), olive oil (extra virgin), parsley (fresh, chopped), rosemary (fresh, chopped), salmon fillets (6 oz each), thyme (fresh, chopped), yellow mustard, and
+Ingredients: coconut flour, garlic (fresh, chopped), olive oil (extra virgin), parsley (fresh, chopped), rosemary (fresh, chopped), salmon fillets (6 oz each), thyme (fresh, chopped), mustard (yellow), and TWJ spice mix.

 2 salmon fillets